mwestera/py4ling/exercises/15_basic text processing.md

 **Something to keep in mind:** The file `test123.txt` was created in the same directory that contains the Python script, because `open` was given a **relative path**, i.e., it specified the desired file location _relative to_ the directory of the current (main) script.
 An **absolute path** specifies the location of a file all the way from the root of your file-system or home directory (e.g., `C:\` in Windows, `~` on Mac, Linux).
 - - - - -

+**15.26.** What might be (dis)advantages of using absolute vs. relative paths?

-**15.26.** Re-run some of the above code with different paths (though keeping the earlier warning in mind, about losing data!), including an _absolute_ path to a place on your disk (e.g., depending on operating system, `C:\Documents\test456.txt` or `~/Documents/test456.txt`), and a _relative_ path to a sub-folder of the current working directory, e.g., `output/test789.txt` (first manually create such a folder if none exists yet).
+**15.27.** Re-run some of the above code with different paths (though keeping the earlier warning in mind, about losing data!), including an _absolute_ path to a place on your disk (e.g., depending on operating system, `C:\Documents\test456.txt` or `~/Documents/test456.txt`), and a _relative_ path to a sub-folder of the current working directory, e.g., `output/test789.txt` (first manually create such a folder if none exists yet).

-**15.27.** In PyCharm, you can right-click (or ctrl-click) on a file in the Project tab on the left, choose 'Copy path/reference' and select 'Absolute path' or 'Path from repository root'.
+**15.28.** In PyCharm, you can right-click (or ctrl-click) on a file in the Project tab on the left, choose 'Copy path/reference' and select 'Absolute path' or 'Path from repository root'.
 Try this (copy, and then paste the copied path somewhere else, e.g., into a string in your Python script).
 If your Python script is in the repository root (i.e., not in a sub-folder), then the latter corresponds also to the _relative_ path from your Python script.

-**15.28.** How does writing to and reading from a file, relate to other input/output methods we have already learned about so far?
+**15.29.** How does writing to and reading from a file, relate to other input/output methods we have already learned about so far?
 Consider `input`, `print` and `import`.
 Compare them both in terms of their intended purpose and in terms of the details of their usage.
 For instance, do `write` and `print` behave differently with regard to newlines?
 Does `write`, like `print`, allow non-string arguments?
 Does it allow multiple arguments?

-**15.29.** In the following code, choose appropriate modes in place of the `...`, such that -- assuming their respective files do not exist yet -- the two snippets have the same end result.
+**15.30.** In the following code, choose appropriate modes in place of the `...`, such that -- assuming their respective files do not exist yet -- the two snippets have the same end result.
 What could be reasons for preferring one over the other?

 ```python
 with open('testABC.txt', ...) as file: